-Pillbox: Watch the 5 minute pitch.
+Pillbox: Watch the 5 minute project presentation and pitch.

 HHS drug labeling information is critical to addressing health challenges such as reduction of medication errors, improving adherence, EHR/PHR development, and supporting emergency personnel.
 Extending the reach of this data via innovative products and services created by health IT developers is critical in solving these challenges.
 Pillbox at the National Library of Medicine, National Institutes of Health provides the first free and easy-to-use access to this valuable data set.
 In addition, Pillbox has led the creation a public-domain image library of over 7,000 high-quality pill images.